As377507/SelfIdentifying-MentalHealth/README.md

 + Emotion analysis in text or voice can help tailor responses based on the user's emotional state.

-+Integrating mental health support within educational and professional platforms to create a mentally healthy environment.
++ Integrating mental health support within educational and professional platforms to create a mentally healthy environment.

 # About the project